 Speakers will be touching on subjects such as science, the Bible and many other topics sharing from a biblical point of view as well as from their own research and personal experience, with content that is culturally relevant as well as thought provoking.
 Our desire is that these topics would help in reminding all of us how we can step out and love the Lord our God with all of our mind; Helping provide thoughtful answers to life’s ultimate questions in order to point to the one who is the ultimate answer.

-Attend the Apologetics Pre-Conference with any conference pass or Dec 28th evening pass ticket.
+Apologetics Pre-Conference is included with any P2C PLUS conference pass or Dec 28th evening pass ticket.
+If you want to just register for the reMINDed pre-conference, please purchase a Dec 28th evening pass ticket.

 Main Session (1pm)